susanBuck/notes/07_Version_Control/02_Intro_to_VC.md

 In addition to tracking what changed, VC also tracks who made the change and what the purpose of the change was.

-There are different VC systems (ex: Subversion) but for this class we'll be using Git:
+There are different VC systems but for this class we'll be using Git:

 >> Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Git is easy to learn and has a tiny footprint with lightning fast performance.